Project-Owl/ClusterDuck-Protocol/doc/howToBuildADuck.md

 ### DuckLinks

 These are the basic nodes of the mesh network.
 The DuckLinks create a WiFi network where users can connect to it and submit emergencies.
-The DuckLink collects that data and transmits it to the MamaDuck using LoRa (915 MHz in the United States, 433 MHz in Europe and Asia).
+The DuckLink collects that data and transmits it to the MamaDuck using LoRa (915 MHz in the United States, 868Mhz in Europe and 433 MHz in Asia).
 Anyone with a working WiFi device such as a smartphone or laptop can connect to a DuckLink.

 ### MamaDucks